 The challenges of managing remote teams

 It can be difficult enough to track office-based performance, but in terms of remote working the lack of face time means managers may risk losing touch with team members.
 It can become difficult to gauge basic employee performance KPIs – like what they’re working on, how long tasks are taking them, what they’re prioritizing and how engaged they feel.

 Effective remote communication is the bedrock of any effective distributed workforce.
 Knowledge sharing, company news and team bonding between colleagues can fall to the wayside if they’re only getting to know each other through messaging platforms.
 Remote workers may also find it more difficult to share their input or suggest improvements, and feel locked out of feedback discussions.

 Simple tasks like keeping on top of project updates or working on a document together can be tricky when you work remotely.
-Unlike a central office team, where you can brief someone in-person and quickly tackle misunderstandings, assigning ownership and synching schedules can often be lost in translation.
+Unlike a central office team, where you can brief someone in-person and quickly tackle misunderstandings, assigning ownership and synching schedules can often get lost in translation.